Los Angeles Loan Modification Lawyer

 While it certainly is possible to reduce principal on a 2nd or 3rd mortgages, first mortgages are generally not eligible for principal reductions, however under unique circumstances it can be possible.
 These options can be explored in litigation settlement discussions.

 On 1st mortgages, to offset the decline in value, lenders often will reduce a borrower’s interest rate to below market levels, but will rarely reduce principal on 1st mortgages.
-Although there are no official lender programs to reduce principal on 1st mortgages, McFarlin LLP has been successful in reducing principal balances through mortgage litigation and rescission.
+Although there are no official lender programs to reduce principal on 1st mortgages, McFarlin LLP has been successful in reducing principal balances through mortgage alteration and rescission.
 For 2nd and 3rd mortgages, voluntary principal reduction is often a possibility.

 A forbearance program is where the borrower/Plaintiff pays at least 20% of their outstanding mortgage payments, plus foreclosure fees, in addition to their regular monthly mortgage payments.
 This causes the mortgage payment to actually increase during the term of the forbearance program.
 The balance of the delinquency will be added to their regular monthly payments over a short period of six to forty-eight months.